SGBC/course/docs/nbis_annotation/practical_session/practical1.md

 ```
 How many genes have you annotated ?

-It if of interest to view your annotation in a genome browser, this is more concrete and much nicer.
+It is of interest to view your annotation in a genome browser, this is more concrete and much nicer.
 A visual inspection is often the most effective way to assess the quality o your annotation.

 Transfer the augustus\_drosophila.gff3 to your computer using scp in a new terminal:
 ```